 The An Lushan rebellion led to loss of life on a massive scale in northern China.
 The catastrophe saw many cities, including the capital, Chang’an and the auxiliary capital, Louyang, left in ruins and emptied of their people.
 Trade was terribly disrupted, and shrank dramatically in this region.
 Large swathes of countryside were devastated.
 A new wave of mass migration took place as people fled the violence for more peaceful locations in southern China.

 The An Lushan rebellion thus reinforced a long term demographic trend already evident in China.
 In Han times the south had been a thinly-peopled frontier region, but during the centuries of division there had occurred large-scale migrations from the turbulent north.
-In these years of the An Lushan rebellion such was the scale of the demographic change that by the time order had been restored, China’s population, which before had been split two thirds to one third in favour of the north, was more or less equally divided between north and south.
+In these years of the An Lushan rebellion such was the scale of the demographic change that by the time order had been restored, China’s population, which before had been split two thirds to one third in favor of the north, was more or less equally divided between north and south.

 Peasants and landowners

 At the time of the An Lushan rebellion the “equal-fields” system ceased to operate in the north.
 In fact, as it relied upon a vigorous oversight by the government, it fell into sharp decline throughout China as a whole.
-In 780, the government openly recognized this state of affairs by giving up any pretence of maintaining the system.
+In 780, the government openly recognized this state of affairs by giving up any pretense of maintaining the system.

 The peasants were now the owners of the plots they farmed, able to buy and sell land as they wished.
-Some prospered, but many, lacking financial reserves, soon got into financial difficulties, and had to sell their plots to become tenants to neighbouring landowners.
+Some prospered, but many, lacking financial reserves, soon got into financial difficulties, and had to sell their plots to become tenants to neighboring landowners.
 Some landowners used their local power to encroach on peasants’ plots, and officials did little to stop them.

 One group of landowners, however, never again reached the heights they had enjoyed before.
 This was the class of great aristocrats of northern China, from which the Tang family had originally sprung and which had dominated China socially and politically up to the mid-8th century.
 The members of this group were seriously weakened by the An Lushan rebellion and the associated anarchy, which hit the Yellow River region (where their estates were mostly concentrated) particularly hard.
 As a result, many of these families were impoverished, or eliminated altogether.
 Although the northern aristocracy as a class did not disappear at this time, it was permanently weakened.